evolbioinfo/goalign/docs/commands/reformat.md

   -s, --strict          If it is strict phylip format

 Global Flags:
-  -i, --align string   Alignment input file (default "stdin") -p, --phylip         Alignment is in phylip?
-False=Fasta --input-strict       Strict phylip input format (only used with -p) --output-strict      Strict phylip output format  (only used with -p)
+  -i, --align string    Alignment input file (default "stdin")
+      --auto-detect     Auto detects input format (overrides -p, -x and -u) -u, --clustal         Alignment is in clustal? default fasta --input-strict    Strict phylip input format (only used with -p) -x, --nexus           Alignment is in nexus? default fasta --output-strict   Strict phylip output format (only used with -p) -p, --phylip          Alignment is in phylip? default fasta
 ```
 If `--clean-names` option is given, special characters in sequence names (that may conflict with newick format after tree inference) are replaced by `-`.